miguelperezenciso/DLpipeline/README.md

 # prints some details
 model.summary()
 ```

+### Implementing Generative Networks
+A Keras implementation of GANs can be found at https://github.com/eriklindernoren/Keras-GAN.

 ### Loss
 The loss is a measure of how differences between observed and predicted target variables are quantified.
 Keras allows three simple metrics to deal with quantitative, binary or multiclass outcome variables: mean squared error, binary cross entropy and multiclass cross entropy, respectively.
 Several other losses are also possible or can be manually specified.